 Are There Water Refill Stations?

 So, remember how you can bring water into the park?
 Bring a refillable water bottle because there are refill stations at the restaurants.
+This is the water bottle we bring on all our theme park vacations.

 The soda machines also have ice and water.